Back to all posts

 Neither is honest enough.

 Roma Norte is gentrified.
-It is also still a real neighborhood, not just a backdrop for remote workers, restaurants, mezcal bars, and short-term rentals.
+It is also still a real neighborhood, not a lifestyle backdrop for remote workers, restaurants, mezcal bars, and short-term rentals.
 The frustration you hear in 2025-2026 is not imaginary.
-Rents have climbed, long-time residents have been displaced or priced out, local businesses have changed, and short-term furnished apartments are part of the pressure.
+Rents have climbed, long-time residents have been priced out, local businesses have changed, and furnished stays are part of the pressure.

-At the same time, blaming every visitor misses the system that made the neighborhood so profitable: weak tenant protections, real-estate speculation, short leases, local and international investment, scarce affordable housing, and a city economy that turned certain central neighborhoods into global lifestyle products.
+At the same time, blaming every visitor lets the deeper system off too easily: weak tenant protections, real-estate speculation, one-year leases, local and foreign investment, scarce affordable housing, and a city economy that turned a few central neighborhoods into global products.

-This guide is written for visitors, remote workers, and monthly guests who like Roma Norte but do not want to pretend the conflict is someone else’s problem.
-If you are still choosing where to stay, compare Roma Norte monthly stays with Narvarte monthly stays before you treat Roma as the only serious option.
+This guide is for visitors, remote workers, and monthly guests who like Roma Norte but do not want to pretend the conflict is someone else’s problem.
+If you are still choosing a base, compare Roma Norte monthly stays with Narvarte monthly stays and the wider monthly apartments in Mexico City hub before treating Roma as the only serious option.

 Quick answer